-The shortcomings of the current system of electing the President stem from state winner-take-all statutes (i.e., state laws that award all of a state’s electoral votes to the candidate receiving the most popular votes in each separate state).
+The shortcomings of the current system of electing the President stem from “winner-take-all” laws that have been enacted by state legislatures in 48 states.
+These laws award all of a state’s electoral votes to the candidate receiving the most popular votes in each state.

 Because of these state winner-take-all statutes, presidential candidates have no reason to pay attention to the issues of concern to voters in states where the statewide outcome is a foregone conclusion.
-As shown on the map, two-thirds of the 2012 general-election campaign events (176 of 253) were in just 4 states (Ohio, Florida, Virginia, and Iowa).
-Thirty-eight states were ignored.
+In 2012, as shown on the map, all of the 253 general-election campaign events were in just 12 states, and two-thirds were in just 4 states (Ohio, Florida, Virginia, and Iowa).
+Thirty-eight states were completely ignored.

 State winner-take-all statutes adversely affect governance.
 “Battleground” states receive 7% more federal grants than “spectator” states, twice as many presidential disaster declarations, more Superfund enforcement exemptions, and more No Child Left Behind law exemptions.

 Also, because of state winner-take-all statutes, five of our 45 Presidents have come into office without having won the most popular votes nationwide.
 The 2000 and 2016 elections are the most recent examples of elections in which a second-place candidate won the White House.
 Near-misses are also common under the current state-by-state winner-take-all method of awarding electoral votes.
 A shift of 59,393 votes in Ohio in 2004 would have elected John Kerry despite President Bush’s nationwide lead of over 3,000,000 votes.